 keshet fellowship for contemporary dance

 The Keshet Fellowship for Contemporary Dance is a choreographic residency supporting U.S. based artists at the Keshet Center for the Arts.
-The 2017 Keshet Fellowship for Contemporary Dance is made possible through the support of the National Endowment for the Arts.
+The 2017 Keshet Fellowship for Contemporary Dance was made possible through the support of the National Endowment for the Arts.

 Silva Laukkanen (Austin, TX)